Deneb331/4P-WikiABT-JuanJoseRuizRuiz/README.md

     - View Likes: As a Site User I can view likes on posts or comments so that I can see which posts or comments have more popularity

     - Authentication: As a Site User I can log in into my own account so that I can comment, write new posts or edit existing posts.

+    - Permissions: As a Site User my posts have access restriction so that they are protected from other users.

     - Contact Page: As a Site User I can fill a contact form so that I can send feedback to the site admin